aws-solutions-library-samples/guidance-for-container-runtime-security-monitoring-with-cncf-falco-and-aws-security-hub/README.md

 ### Support and Troubleshooting

-This guidance is an [Open-Source](https://opensource.com/resources/what-open-source) project maintained by AWS Solution Architects. **It is not part of an AWS
-Service and support is provided best-effort by** AWS Solution Architects and the user community.
+This guidance is an [Open-Source](https://opensource.com/resources/what-open-source) project maintained by AWS Solution Architects. **It is not part of AWS Services and support is provided best-effort by** AWS Solution Architects and the user community.

 To post feedback, submit feature ideas or report bugs, you can use the [Issues section](https://github.com/aws-solutions-library-samples/guidance-for-container-runtime-security-monitoring-on-amazon-eks-with-cncf-falco-amazon-securityhub/issues) of the sample GitHub repository.

 If you are interested in contributing to the guidance sample code, you can follow the [Contribution guide.](https://github.com/aws-solutions-library-samples/guidance-for-container-runtime-security-monitoring-on-amazon-eks-with-cncf-falco-amazon-securityhub/blob/main/CONTRIBUTING.md)

-### Troubleshooting
+#### Troubleshooting

 For troubleshooting AWS components of the Guidance (FireLens/Fluentbit, CloudWatch, Lambda, SecurityHub) please collect operational support information from the problematic component (CloudWatch and Lambda log files, various metrics and logs from EKS clusters etc.) and review them